⇛ Slides & animations from Starship 2022 update presentation by Elon Musk

 Super Heavy

-Super Heavy (formerly known as Big Falcon Booster), the 1st stage of the rocket, is 9 meters in diameter and uses up to 33 Raptor engines.
+Super Heavy (formerly known as Big Falcon Booster), the 1st stage of the rocket, is 9 meters in diameter and uses 33 Raptor engines.
 It will have more thrust than any rocket in human history – more than 2x the thrust of the mighty Saturn V. It will be used only to boost Starship from the surface of Earth because of its deep gravity well; from other possible destinations, as Mars or the Moon, Starship will be capable to lift off by itself.

 After boosting the Starship (in its crewed, cargo, tanker or Lunar version) Super Heavy will retropropulsively land back and be catched by Mechazilla arms at the launch site.